 Family and Medical Leave Act, FMLA is a federal law that guarantees certain employees up to 12 weeks of unpaid leave each year without the threat of job loss.

 It is often used for the birth of a child or significant illness, but mental stress or severe burnout can qualify as a reason to use FMLA protection.

 See a doctor or psychologist, explain what is happening, and get written proof that you are unable to perform your duties to a satisfactory level due to your stress, burnout, and anxiety.

 Yes, the leave is unpaid, so you will have to weigh that against the amount of time off you take.
 In many cases, four weeks is more than enough to recharge and get back to your old self.

-When we get stressed we look for ways to soothe and comfort.
-For many of us that involves collapsing on the sofa to watch TV, eating fast food, or drinking alcohol.
+When we get stressed we look for ways to soothe and comfort ourselves.
+For many of us that involve collapsing on the sofa to watch TV, eating fast food, or drinking alcohol.